Craig Goodwin worked in partnership with Visit Idaho to create this Travel Tip.

 Heyburn State Park on Chatcolet Lake, near Plummer and St. Maries, has great views to the north, especially from the nearby Trail of the Coeur d’Alene’s bridge.

 Another place where you can see the northern lights in Idaho is Schweitzer.
-The resort not only has mountain peaks with spectacular views, but they will also take you to the top on the ski lift in summer.
+The resort not only has mountain peaks with spectacular views, but they will also take you to the top of the ski lift in summer.
 After an evening of hiking the Selkirks and picking huckleberries, you can stick around for nature’s light show.

-Moscow, Idaho doesn’t have the mountain peaks of its northerly neighbors, but the rolling Palouse plains provide open vistas to the north.
-A simple night drive along US-95 north of Moscow may be all that’s needed to witness a display of the aurora.
+Moscow doesn’t have the mountain peaks of its northerly neighbors, but the rolling Palouse plains provide open vistas to the north.
+A simple night drive along U.S. 95 north of Moscow may be all that’s needed to witness a display of the aurora.

 Priest Lake, in far-northern Idaho, has been my most reliable and rewarding location for viewing the northern lights.
 Hill’s Resort has a clear view, with sandy beaches and fire pits that make waiting for the aurora almost as enjoyable as the show itself.
 They are usually amenable to turning off the lights of the marina for night-sky enthusiasts.
 The nearby beach in front of the Priest Lake Museum is another good location where you can see the northern lights in Idaho.

 Feature image credited to Craig Goodwin.

-Craig is an award-winning nature photographer with a focus on Pacific Northwest landscapes, wildlife, and night skies.
-His work has been featured by National Geographic, Sunset Magazine, and the Daily Mail (UK), among others.
-You can learn more about Craig and his work at www.craiggoodwinphoto.com.
+Craig is an award-winning nature photographer with a focus on Pacific Northwest landscapes, wildlife and night skies.
+His work has been featured by National Geographic, Sunset Magazine and the Daily Mail (UK), among others.
+You can learn more about Craig and his work at craiggoodwinphoto.com.

 Published on August 6, 2020